 Thank you for selecting your school name.
 In order to proceed, please read the following statement and click “I consent” below.

-By submitting this reporting form, you consent to the collection, use and disclosure of the information provided by you in the reporting form (viewable at bikemonth.ca/biketoschoolreports) for the purposes of administering and evaluating the Bike to School Week 2018 campaign, describing the campaign’s impact, and planning future campaigns.
+By submitting this reporting survey, you consent to the collection, use and disclosure of the information provided by you in the reporting form (viewable at bikemonth.ca/biketoschoolreports) for the purposes of administering and evaluating the Bike to School Week 2019 campaign, describing the campaign’s impact, and planning future campaigns.

 Your school will be automatically entered into two contests.
 1) CultureLink will administer a random prize draw in each of the six regions of the Greater Toronto and Hamilton Area (Hamilton, Halton, Peel, York, Toronto and Durham).
 One elementary and one secondary school will win in each region.
-[Details of the prize are to be confirmed; we anticipate using gift cards from a sporting goods store.]
-2) Metrolinx will administer a contest associated with the annual Smart Commute Awards, a reception to officially recognize workplaces and schools who have put forth exceptional effort in implementing sustainable travel programs.
-For the 2017 Smart Commute Awards, the school with the highest reported cycling mode share, within their region, will be selected for recognition.
+Prizes will be gift cards from a sporting goods store.
+2) Metrolinx will administer a contest associated with the annual Smart Commute Awards.
+For the 2019 Smart Commute Awards, the school with the highest reported cycling mode share, within their region, will be selected for recognition.
 One school will be selected within each region for an award.
-The award is to be accepted at the 2017 Smart Commute Awards reception by a representative of the region, municipality or associated school board.
-This representative is encouraged to present the award to the winning school at a school assembly at a later date.
-We will not publicly identify winning schools; schools may announce this themselves if they choose.
+The award will be sent to the winning school before the end of the year.
+Metrolinx will recognize publicly the work happening across the region at the school level, without naming schools or individuals.

 Data you submit, including your name and contact information, may be available to staff of CultureLink, Metrolinx and your school board, as well as the representative(s) of your municipality or region on the Events Subcommittee.
 Data about cycling mode share, barriers/facilitators to cycling, campaign events, participation, and outcomes will be shared in aggregated form (without identifying schools, school boards, or survey respondents) with other members of the ASST Regional Hub and with academic researchers.
 A report based on the aggregated data, alongside data from public sources including social and conventional media, will be available to the general public and will be sent to you at this email address.